Constant Contact vs Mailchimp:

 🟦 Constant Contact: A User-Friendly Email Marketing Platform

-Constant Contact is known for its simplicity and ease of use, making it a favorite among small business owners and non-technical users.
+Constant Contact is known for its simplicity.
+It is easy to use.
+This simplicity makes it a favorite among small business owners.
+It is also favored by non-technical users.
 It offers essential email marketing features like customizable templates, contact list management, real-time reporting, and marketing automation.

 In addition to email marketing, Constant Contact includes tools for: